-A separate 8 m area has been allocated in the Loading Level storage room for bulky wastes (furniture, household goods, mattresses, etc.) and other items that are too large for disposal in the site's 1100-litre MGBs.
+A separate 8 m2 area has been allocated in the Level 1 storage room for bulky wastes (furniture, household goods, mattresses, etc.) and other items that are too large for disposal in the site's 1100-litre MGBs.
+Please note that the development will supply residents with mattresses and all furniture so the amount of bulky waste will be significantly reduced compared with a standard residential development.